datahub-project/datahub/docker/quickstart/README.md

 From this point on, if you want to be able to sign in to DataHub and see some sample data, please see [Metadata Ingestion Guide](../../metadata-ingestion) for `bootstrapping DataHub`.

+You can also choose to use a specific versin of DataHub docker images instead of the `latest` by specifying `DATAHUB_VERSION` environment variable.

 ## Debugging Containers
 If you want to debug containers, you can check container logs:
 ```